code-423n4/2023-06-lukso/README.md

 _[LSP1UniversalReceiverDelegate]_ standard formalize the procedure of reacting to specific actions.
 This standard is typically implemented once the `universalReceiver(..)` function is invoked.

 The `universalReceiver(..)` function is called with a unique `bytes32 typeId` identifier.
 Subsequently, the `universalReceiver(...)` function forwards the call, along with the sender's address and the value sent, to the UniversalReceiverDelegate.
 The UniversalReceiverDelegate, in its role, identifies the `bytes32` as a specific action and performs a designated response.
 For instance, if a token transfer is recognized (represented by a unique `bytes32 typeId` like [`LSP7Tokens_RecipientNotification`](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-7-DigitalAsset.md#transfer)), the UniversalReceiverDelegate could contain logic that triggers a specific response such as reverting the entire transaction.

 The UniversalReceiverDelegate address can be changed in the contract implementing the `universalReceiver(..)` function.
 Also there could be the case where multiple UniversalReceiverDelegates exist.

+## LSP6KeyManager

+_[LSP6KeyManager]_ is a smart contract that acts as a controller for another contract it is linked to (a smart contract based account, a token contract, etc...).
+It enables the linked contract to be controlled by multiple addresses.
+Such addresses called _"controllers"_ can be granted different permissions defined by the LSP6 standard that allow them to perform different type of actions, including setting data on the ERC725Y storage of the linked account, or using the linked account to interact with other addresses on the network (transferring LYX, interact with tokens or any other smart contracts, etc...).
+LSP6 enables meta transactions in its interface via the `executeRelayCall(...)` function, where any executor address can dispatch transactions signed by an other controller, and pay the gas fees on behalf of this controller.
+Finally, the LSP6KeyManager also allows batching transactions via both `executeBatch(...)` and `executeRelayCallBatch(...)`

+## Tokens

+The new token standards on LUKSO share the following similarities:

+- flexible data key value store via LSP4
+- similar interface for the `transfer(...)` function (only difference is the 3rd parameter where LSP7 takes a `uint256 amount` while LSP8 takes a `bytes32 tokenId`).
+- notify the receiver of the token via LSP1, using the 4th parameter `bool allowNonLSP1Recipient` in the `transfer(...)` function.

+### LSP4DigitalAssetMetadata

+_LSP4DigitalAssetMetadata_ is a metadata standard that defines metadata keys to store information related to a digital asset inside its ERC725Y storage, including the token name (`LSP4TokenName`) and its symbol (`LSP4TokenSymbol`).
+It also defines a standard JSON structure that can contain information describing the asset.
+Such standard information include a description of the asset, an icon for the digital asset, links to find out more (e.g: website, ...), or any additional custom attributes.
+Finally, it defines a metadata key that can contain the list of creator addresses for this asset (`LSP4Creators[]`).

+### LSP7DigitalAsset

+_LSP7DigitalAsset_ is a standard that defines a fungible token, meaning tokens that are mutually interchangeable (one token has the same value as another token).
+Like ERC20, tokens can be transferred in quantities, where a token holder can transfer multiple tokens by specifying an `uint256 amount` when using the `transfer(...)` function.
+By default, LSP7 Digital Assets are divisible like fiat currencies, where 1 token can be divided in smaller units (e.g: 1/10th of a token), with their `decimals()` set to 18 by default.
+However, LSP7 includes a feature that enables to make the token non divisible via the `isNonDivisible` parameter on deployment.

+### LSP8IdentifiableDigitalAsset

+_LSP8IdentifiableDigitalAsset_ is a standard that defines a non fungible token, meaning tokens that are unique and distinguishable from each other (one token cannot be replaced by another token).
+Each tokens are uniquely represented by their `bytes32 tokenId`, and can be transfered via the `transfer(...)` function, where the given as a parameter to the `transfer(...)` function.

+LSP8 includes a feature that enables to define different types of tokens IDs via the `LSP8TokenIdType` metadata key.
+Token ID type varies from simple to complex, for instance:

+- the token Ids can be represented by an address that represent an ERC725Y smart contract that can holds metadata in its storage for this specific NFT (`LSP8TokenIdType == 1`).
+- the token Ids can be represented by a number that increment on each newly minted NFT (`LSP8TokenIdType == 2`).
+- the token Ids can be represented as `string` for unique NFT names (`LSP8TokenIdType == 5`).

 ## LSP14Ownable2Step